nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 It is recommended to use `nmaas-system` as the namespace where NMaaS and all associated components (PostgreSQL, GitLab) will be deployed.

-!!! warning "NMaaS Deployment Time"
+!!! warning "nmaas Deployment Time"
-    Please allow at least 10 minutes for NMaaS to be fully deployed, depending on hardware configuration and resource utilization.
+    Please allow at least 10 minutes for nmaas to be fully deployed, depending on hardware configuration and resource utilization.

 #### Verifying the Installation

-You can verify that NMaaS has been successfully deployed by navigating to its ingress URL from your browser, logging in as the admin user and selecting `Settings -> Monitoring`.
-From this location, you can execute checks for all the required components of NMaaS.
+You can verify that nmaas has been successfully deployed by navigating to its ingress URL from your browser, logging in as the admin user and selecting `Settings -> Monitoring`.
+From this location, you can execute checks for all the required components of nmaas.
 A fully functional installation should return a successful response for all monitors.

 ## Administrator Information